year, the Bureau of Marine Water Monitoring (BMWM) collects approximately

 the state's excellent record of safe shellfish harvest.

-review these classifications, click on a portion of the
+Please click on a chart from the side bar or a coastal portion of the

-of the state.
+adjacent map to see the 2015 classifications.
 SHELLFISH GROWING WATER CLASSIFICATION CHARTS ARE A GRAPHIC REPRESENTATION

 OF THE CLASSIFICATION REGULATIONS AND ARE PROVIDED FOR GENERAL INFORMATION ONLY.